-Following the acceptance of the Minder initiative and pending the revision of company law by the parliament, the Federal council issued the Ordinance against excessive remunerations (Minder ordinance) which entered into force on 1 January 2014.
-All the provisions of the Minder ordinance must be implemented at the latest on December 31, 2015.
+Following the acceptance of the Minder initiative and pending the revision of company law by the parliament. the Federal council issued the Ordinance against excessive remunerations (Minder ordinance), which entered into force in full on December 31.
+2015.

-2.1 "Governance" votes
+"Governance" votes